Blockchain-Technology-Lab/consensus-decentralization/README.md

 # Consensus Blockchain Decentralization

-This repository provides a tool for analyzing pooling behavior of various blockchains and measuring their subsequent decentralization levels.
+This repository provides a tool for analyzing block production of various blockchains and measuring their subsequent decentralization levels.
 Please refer to the project's [documentation pages](https://blockchain-technology-lab.github.io/pooling-analysis/) for details on its architecture, required input, produced output, and more.